visualbasic6/search/README.md

 # google cli search engine client
-a cli google client that bypasses captcha and rate limiting by using the google alert's "preview" feature
+a cli google client that bypasses captcha and rate limiting by using the google alert's "preview" feature. this script was written with non-code input by chatgpt ai.

 how to use (ubuntu)
 ```